Economic progressivism: In the United States

 During the Great Depression in the 1930s, Democratic President Franklin D. Roosevelt's administration created the New Deal programme.
 The government become heavily involved in stimulating economic growth through increased expenditure, following Keynesian economic policies of using fiscal policy through government subsidies and investment in various industries like infrastructure, agriculture and commodities to provide to increase economic output.
 The Great Depression in the United States was marked by massive unemployment and poverty.
 The New Deal programme provided jobs through investment in many large infrastructure projects such as housing, transport infrastructure, civil administration and farming.
 There was also the creation of government departments such as the Public Works Administration to oversee government activity in industry.
 From then until the late 1960s, with Democratic President Lyndon B. Johnson's Great Society program, there was significant government activity in investing in industries, education, healthcare and general social welfare of the population.
 During the presidency of Republican Ronald Reagan in the 1980s, neoliberal free-market economics came back into prominence in government policy.
 This period was characterised by increasing privatisation in industries, healthcare and education.
 It was also marked by a decrease in taxation of businesses and a decrease in government reliance of fiscal policy, with increasing use of monetary policy instead.

-Progressive economics made a comeback to the forefront public discourse after the Great Recession of the late 2000s, when people's dissatisfaction with government policies favouring big business and the bailout of banks led to the emergence of the Occupy Wall Street movement.
+Progressive economics—also known as New Progressive Economics—made a comeback in the United States to the forefront public discourse after the Great Recession of the late 2000s.
+Popular dissatisfaction with government policies favouring big business and the bailout of banks led to the emergence of the Occupy Wall Street movement.
 Subsequently, Vermont Senator Bernie Sanders and his policies of progressive taxation, universal healthcare for all (Medicare for All) and free higher education, amongst others, also gained prominence across the country.
 Sanders, who ran for the Democratic presidential nomination in both the 2016 and 2020 presidential primaries, lost out to his rivals in securing the nomination.
 However, his policies have seen a rise in popularity and mainstream acceptance within the time period.
 Since then, many other politicians from the Democratic Party advocating progressive economic policies begun to gain prominence nationally.
 Among them are Senator Elizabeth Warren, who also sought to win the 2020 democratic presidential nomination, along with members of the Congressional Progressive Caucus.
 Even some in the Republican Party have advocated for economic progressivism (but using populist and traditionalist rather than social justice rhetoric).